 - Nodes: these are points in the transport system that can represent common origins and destinations (e.g. with one centroid per zone) and public transport stations such as bus stops and rail stations, the topic of Section 12.6.

 - Route networks: these represent the system of roads, paths and other linear features in an area and are covered in Section 12.7.
 They can be represented as geographic features (representing route segments) or structured as an interconnected graph.
 Each can be assigned values representing the level of traffic on different parts of the network, referred to as ‘flow’ by transport modelers (Hollander 2016).

 Another key level is agents, mobile entities like you and me.
 These can be represented computationally thanks to software such as MATSim, which captures the dynamics of transport systems using an agent-based modelling (ABM) approach at high spatial and temporal resolution (Horni, Nagel, and Axhausen 2016).
 ABM is a powerful approach to transport research with great potential for integration with R’s spatial classes (Thiele 2014; Lovelace and Dumont 2016), but is outside the scope of this chapter.
 Beyond geographic levels and agents, the basic unit of analysis in most transport models is the trip, a single purpose journey from an origin ‘A’ to a destination ‘B’ (Hollander 2016).
 Trips join-up the different levels of transport systems: they are usually represented as desire lines connecting zone centroids (nodes), they can be allocated onto the route network as routes, and are made by people who can be represented as agents.

-Another complication is time.
-Although many trips are regular and predictable — such as the daily commute to work — transport systems are dynamic and constantly evolving over time.
+Transport systems are dynamic systems adding additional complexity.
 The purpose of geographic transport modeling can be interpreted as simplifying this complexity in a way that captures the essence of transport problems.
 Selecting an appropriate level of geographic analysis can help simplify this complexity, to capture the essence of a transport system without losing its most important features and variables (Hollander 2016).

 12.2 A case study of Bristol